 Some tips:

-- Release magic pill thinking.
+• Release magic pill thinking.
 We sometimes go into a dietary change like this expecting everything and the sun to change when it comes to our bodies.
-The truth is that no diet is perfect or magical, and it's important to take a change like this step by step, and with plenty of compassion for ourselves especially when it comes to the way our bodies look, or the overcoming of conditions or disease.
+The truth is that no diet is perfect or magical in and of itself and by definition, and it's important to take a change like this step by step, and with plenty of compassion for ourselves especially when it comes to the way our bodies look, or the overcoming of conditions or disease.
 Veganism can bring about great changes, but it's not a magic cure for everything.
 With time, patience and a little experimentation and plenty of awareness of our own bodies, we can start finding a balance that helps us feel our best, without putting so much pressure on ourselves or on eating perfectly in order to achieve a perfect outcome.
-Our most recent Body Image series is a great place to start to help you on this uphill battle to accepting where you are while you find your peaceful and happy place in this imperfect world we live in.

 Feeling isolated or alone